dfcastellanos/MEPLS/README.md

 cmake /path/to/dealii/sources -DDEAL_II_WITH_UMFPACK=on
 make # use the argument -j<N> for a build using N parallel threads
 ```
-@note Alternatively, you can do `make install` to install the library in you system, but is not
+Alternatively, you can do `make install` to install the library in you system, but is not
 mandatory.

 If you have any doubts about the process of building deal.II, you can find a more extensive
 explanation on its documentation (see [deal.II installation](https://www.dealii.org/current/readme
 .html#installation))

-Now, we can compile some of the MEPLS models.
+Now, you can compile some of the MEPLS models.
 First, unpack MEPLS in some
 directory `/path/to/MEPLS_dir`.
 The tutorial steps are located int `/path/to/MEPLS_dir/tutorial`
 and the gallery models in `/path/to/MEPLS_dir/gallery`.
 Let’s build the model located in
 `/path/to/MEPLS_dir/tutorial/step5`.
 To build it in `/path/to/model/build`, simply